 Ancient Egyptian Cartouches

 Ancient Egyptians, as most people know, were one of the most technologically advanced people of their time.
 Their society, scientific innovations, writing, and political system reflected this advancement and still puzzle archeologists till today.
 But even though they were technologically advanced and sophisticated, like many other empires of that time, their society was deeply rooted in religion and superstitions.
-They used music, sacrifices, stories, signs, and symbols to connect with their gods and goddesses, whom they believe dictated everything that happened to them.
+They used music, sacrifices, stories, and signs and symbols to connect with their gods and goddesses, whom they believe dictated everything that happened to them.

 Signs and symbols were embedded everywhere in ancient Egyptian society.
 Buildings, clothes, pieces of jewelry, and even household utensils were decorated with them, and each of these signs and symbols had specific and significant meaning to them.
 In this article, we shall talk about The Ancient Egyptian Cartouches, one of the most important and significant symbols in Ancient Egypt.